 Born in Rockford, Dustin Koch attended Garrison School, Walker School, Eisenhower Middle School and Guilford High School.
 He met Prairie Street Brewing Co.
-Co-Founder and CEO Chris Manuel when he was about five years old.
+Co-Founder Chris Manuel when he was about five years old.

 “I was sledding one day on my parents’ driveway and this other kid stopped by and watched me.
 He walked over after awhile and asked if we could play together,” said Koch.
 “That was Chris and that was the beginning of a friendship that has never wavered since that day.
 We haven’t always been in each other’s orbit, but we’ve been close.”